EOSIO/manifest-spec/README.md

     * that the hash of `app-metadata.json` matches the hash declared in the provided manifest;
 1. When the user accepts the transaction, the user agent will hash the manifest and add an [assertion action](https://github.com/EOSIO/eosio.assert) to the transaction so that the chain can validate that the manifest provided to the user agent has been registered for the given domain on that chain.
 If the manifest's hash is not found on the chain, the chain may reject the transaction.

-## Specification versioning
+## Specification Versioning

 Both the application metadata and chain manifest files defined below include fields defining the version of the manifest specification that they follow.
 Version numbers follow a semantic versioning (semver) inspired scheme consisting of three integers separated by periods `.` and represent the Major, Minor, and Patch levels in the form `M.m.p`.
 For example `1.2.3`.

 Fields are interpretted as follows:

-* Patch: Minor changes that only affect the textual description of the specification with no functional changes to schema, generation, or verification.
+* **Patch**: Minor changes that only affect the textual description of the specification with no functional changes to schema, generation, or verification.
 Updates to non-functional parts of the schema like `title` or `description` fields are permitted.
-* Minor: Backward-compatible changes to the spec and schema.
+* **Minor**: Backward-compatible changes to the spec and schema.
 This would include changes such as adding _optional_ fields or loosening of requirements.
 A manifest based on spec x.y **MUST** be verifiable against spec x.z where y < z.
-* Major: Backward-incompatible changes to the spec and schema.
+* **Major**: Backward-incompatible changes to the spec and schema.
 This would include changes such as adding new _required_ fields or tightening of requirements.
 A manifest based on spec x._ is **NOT** required to be verifiable against spec y._ where x < y.

 ## Application Metadata Specification
 Application metadata must be declared in a publicly available JSON file.
 The location of this file, along with its checksum hash, will be referenced by the EOSIO chain(s).
 Having this file referenced on-chain enables EOSIO-compatible user agents to validate the integrity of the metadata and may provide other future benefits.
 For example, developers could look for these records on the chain and put together public directories of EOSIO-compatible applications.